-Meetings: Typically meets about four times a year on the fourth Tuesday of the month at 6:00 pm.
+Meetings: Typically meets bimonthly on the fourth Tuesday of the month at 6:00 pm.

 Membership: Has a total of eleven (11) voting members and up to eight (8) non-voting members.
 Each commissioner appoints two (2) voting members from a list of recommended candidates to ensure geographic representation.
 The non-voting members (up to eight) may represent Chatham County government, Chatham Transit Network, incorporated towns in the county or other appropriate organizations.
 The voting members also should have knowledge or experience in one or more of the following: